-Everyone is talking about extreme frugal living in 2019.
+Everyone is talking about extreme frugal living in 2020.
 Luckily, it seems to be a bit of a natural state for me.
-When left alone I will gravitate towards a frugal lifestyle.
-I love anything that saves me money and double points if it is eco-friendly too.
+When left alone I will gravitate towards frugal living.
+I love anything that saves me money and double points if it is environmentally-friendly too.

-Over the last few years, I (not so much Mr Pennies) have made a few choices that could be called extreme frugal living.
-Most people I know would never even consider some of these choices.
+Over the last few years I (not so much Mr. Pennies) have made a few choices that could be called extreme frugal living.
+Most people I know would never even consider some these choices.
 But wow!
 I think I love them all.
 I have more money and am closer to my zero-waste dream.

-So here are my top four extreme frugal living ideas for 2019:
+So here are my top four extreme frugal living tips for 2020: